 Money is no guarantee that you’ll fully recover from your physical injuries.
 However, it can give you the financial security needed to get the best possible treatment and move on with your life.

-Our trusted legal team is led by our experienced co-managing partners, J. Tucker Merrigan and Peter M. Merrigan.
+Our trusted legal team of Boston car accident lawyers is led by our experienced co-managing partners, J. Tucker Merrigan and Peter M. Merrigan.
 J. Tucker Merrigan has been a co-managing partner of the firm for over a decade.
 He has been recognized for his work in the Massachusetts legal system with awards that include: Under 40, National Trial Lawyers; 2020-2021 Lawyer.com Top Attorney Award.
 Our other co-managing partner, Peter M. Merrigan, has been recognized for his work helping the communities of Boston: 2018 Top 40 Under 40, National Trial Lawyers; and 2021 Massachusetts “Super Lawyer.”

 *Disclaimer – we do not endorse these companies or profit from having them listed on our website.
 These were some of the highest rated auto repair shops on Yelp.